artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ---
 ## Building the *Pipelined processor*
-Look at the following presentation which shows step-by-step how to build the Ripes Pipelined processor and several examples of a subset of instructions executing on it: [BuildingPipelined](https://drive.google.com/file/d/1YEU6boOllnm3OXSRJV4YFuy86CcGv4En/view?usp=sharing
+Look at the following presentation which shows step-by-step how to build the Ripes Pipelined processor and several examples of a subset of instructions executing on it: [BuildingRipesPipelined](https://drive.google.com/file/d/1YEU6boOllnm3OXSRJV4YFuy86CcGv4En/view?usp=sharing).

-).
+Look at the following presentation which shows step-by-step how to build the Pipelined processor from the Harris&Harris textbook [BuildingH&HPipelined](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module7.pdf).

 ## Basic use of the *Pipelined processor*